The Time Meddler: Plot

-The First Doctor (William Hartnell) and Vicki (Maureen O'Brien) find Steven Taylor (Peter Purves) aboard the TARDIS after he stumbled in during a disorientated state on Mechanus.
-The TARDIS lands on a rocky beach and the Doctor establishes the century from a discarded Viking helmet and heads off to the village.
-Steven and Vicki explore the cliffs above, witnessed by the Monk (Peter Butterworth).
-The TARDIS is soon after spotted by a Saxon villager, Eldred (Peter Russell), who runs to tell the headman of his village, Wulnoth (Michael Miller).
+The First Doctor (William Hartnell) and Vicki (Maureen O'Brien) find Steven Taylor (Peter Purves) aboard the TARDIS after he stumbled in during a disoriented state on Mechanus.
+The TARDIS lands on a rocky beach, watched by a monk (Peter Butterworth).
+It is soon spotted by a Saxon villager, Eldred (Peter Russell), who runs to tell the headman of his village, Wulnoth (Michael Miller).
+The Doctor establishes the century from a discarded Viking helmet and heads off to the village.
+Steven and Vicki explore the cliffs above, witnessed by the Monk.
 The Doctor encounters Edith (Alethea Charlton), Wulnoth's wife, and convinces her that he is a harmless traveller while probing for more information.
 He discovers that it is 1066, since Harold Godwinson has not yet faced Harald Hardrada at the Battle of Stamford Bridge.
 At a nearby monastery, monks are heard chanting; arriving at the monastery, the Doctor finds a gramophone playing the chant.
 He stops the gramophone and the Monk traps him in a cell.

 Steven and Vicki encounter Eldred and notice he has a wristwatch, dropped by the Monk.
 The next morning, they are ambushed by the Saxons and taken to the village council.
 They convince Wulnoth they are travellers and are given provisions to travel on.
 Vicki is heartened to hear from Edith that she encountered the Doctor on his way to the monastery.
 Steven and Vicki visit the monastery, where the Monk tries to dissuade them from entering but gives himself away by describing the Doctor too accurately.
 Steven and Vicki break in after dark.
 A Viking attacks Edith, and the Saxons go hunting for the invaders.
 One is struck down, while his companions, Sven (David Anderson) and Ulf (Norman Hartley), flee.
 Eldred is badly wounded and Wulnoth takes him to the monastery for help.